The Google outage killed Android phones, showing how fragile tech ecosystems are

-Google is, or was, down (depending on when you read this), making the vast majority of its empire of apps and services unusable.
-Google Maps is lost, Gmail has returned to sender and Google One is gOne.
+Users of Google apps around the world were left in online limbo today (December 14) by a major outage that made the vast majority of the internet giant's apps and services unusable.
+Google Maps was lost, Gmail was returned to sender, and Google One was gOne (some services may still be affected, depending on where you are).

-Perhaps the hardest-hit sector of Google's jurisdiction is its suite of Android apps.
-Google makes Android, the platform which many phone makers use, and it also makes lots of the apps that run on it like Google Photos, Google News and more.
+Perhaps the hardest-hit sector of Google's online empire was its suite of Android apps.
+Google makes Android, the platform which many phone makers use, and it also makes lots of the apps that run on it, like Google Photos, Google News and more.

-Some phone makers use their own alternatives to these apps but a few, like Motorola, Nokia and Google itself, use 'stock' Android, which relies heavily on these apps.
-And users of those phones, when the Google outage hit, found their phones figuratively dead.
+Some phone makers use their own alternatives to these apps, but a few, like Motorola, Nokia and Google itself, use 'stock' Android, which relies heavily on these apps.
+And when the outage hit, users of these phones found that key functions on their devices stopped working.

 Dead?
 Really?

-Well, stock Android phones weren't totally bricked, and they mostly worked fine - apologies for the dramatic language - but since Google apps weren't working, some of the key functions were gone.
+Stock Android phones weren't totally bricked, and they mostly worked fine – but since Google apps weren't working, some of the key functions were gone.

-For example, stock Android uses Google Photos as the default gallery app.
-Since that service was down, you couldn't view images stored on your phone, unless you'd downloaded an alternative or knew how to find them through your Files app (which many people likely won't).
+For example, stock Android uses Google Photos as the default gallery app, and while that service was down you couldn't view images stored on your phone, unless you'd downloaded an alternative or knew how to find them through your Files app (which many people likely won't).

 Perhaps a bigger issue was the default Google Contacts app going down.
 We found we couldn't view contacts stored in the cloud.
 Sure, it's 2020, so many people prefer social media over traditional calling and texting, but the loss of Contacts wiped out the 'traditional' use of a smartphone.